DHTMLX/docs-suite/docs/layout/api/layout_css_config.md

 # css

-@short: the name of a CSS class(es) applied to Layout
+@short: Optional.
+The name of a CSS class(es) applied to Layout

 @signature: {'css?: string;'}